-Most people make the mistake of choosing a helmet by the look and graphics on it.
-This is one of the biggest mistakes that can be made when choosing a helmet and should be saved as one of the last choices.
-One of the first questions to ask yourself when choosing a helmet would be regarding the style of helmet you are looking for.
+Most people make the mistake of choosing by the look and graphics on it.
+This is one of the biggest mistakes that can be made when choosing and should be saved as one of the last choices.
+One of the first questions to ask yourself when choosing one would be regarding the style you are looking for.

-Helmets come in some different styles such as Full Face Helmets, Modular Helmets, Open Face Helmets, Half Helmets (aka.
-Shorty), and Off-road/Motocross Helmets.
+All come in some different styles such as Full Face, Modular, Open Face, Half (aka.
+Shorty), and Off-road/Motocross.
 A brief description of each is included below.

-- Full Face Helmets A helmet that covers the full head and face of the rider.
+- Full Face – covers the full head and face of the rider.
 Generally this type of helmet will have a chin bar that cannot be moved or removed and a Visor that, when closed, will close off the helmet completely.
-A full face helmet is the most important helmet to look for good ventilation quality and cooler padding in.
+A full face helmet is the most important to look for good ventilation quality and cooler padding in.

-- Modular Helmets Modular is a helmet design that can be modified to act as a full face helmet or and Open Faced Helmet.
-The modular design has become very popular because you are getting two helmets in one.
+- Modular – Modular is a design that can be modified to act as a full face or and Open Faced.
+The modular design has become very popular because you are getting two in one.

-- Open Faced Helmets These types of helmets do not have a chin bar across the face but do in fact cover the rest of the head.
+- Open Faced – These types do not have a chin bar across the face but do in fact cover the rest of the head.
 The open face helmet design allows high ventilation and visibility while still protecting the head.
-Keep in mind that this type of helmet lacks protection of the facial and chin area.
+Keep in mind that this type lacks protection of the facial and chin area.

-- Shorty or Half Helmets The half helmet design was created to protect the top portion of the head without restriction in all other areas.
-This is the least protective but popular helmet design.
-This helmet type is still legal in most areas of the United States.
+- Shorty or Half – The half helmet design was created to protect the upper portion of the head without restriction in all other areas.
+This is the least protective but popular design.
+This type is still legal in most areas of the United States.

-- Off-road or Motocross Helmets This helmet design is one of the most unique in appearance and hard to mistake.
-Typically the Motocross helmet is designed with an elongated chin bar and features a sun visor that’s also elongated.
-This helmet is shaped so dirt and debris are channeled away from the face in an off-road environment.
+- Off-road or Motocross – This design is one of the most unique in appearance and hard to mistake.
+Typically the Motocross is designed with an elongated chin bar and features a sun visor that’s also elongated.
+This is shaped so dirt and debris are channeled away from the face in an off-road environment.

-You can also find helmets that are made and styled for different types of motorcycles and conditions.
-Some of the different types produced today are Racing Helmets, Street Helmets, Touring or Long distance Helmets, and Motocross Helmets.
-As these helmets are self-explanatory we have not included a description of these styles but can elaborate more via comments or our Contact Us Page.
+You can also find some that are made and styled for different types of motorcycles and conditions.
+Some of the different types produced today are Racing Helmets, Street, Touring or Long distance and Motocross.
+As these are self-explanatory we have not included a description of these styles but can elaborate more via comments or our Contact Us Page.

 Head Shape, Size, and Weight

-One of the most important aspects of choosing the correct helmet is your head shape.
-The graphic on the right displays the most common head shapes.
+One of the most important aspects of choosing the correct choice is your head shape.
+The graphic on the right displays the most common shapes.
 Round, Round Oval, and Oval.
 Generally your head shape will fit into one of these three categories.

 Don’t worry if you know your head shape is different from what is displayed here.
-99% of helmet designers take this factor into account.
-Most manufacturers will form their helmets to fit one of these three categories but will make minor adjustments to accommodate the other head shapes.
-Make sure your helmet fits your head shape comfortably that way you are not uncomfortable on long rides.
+99% of designers take this factor into account.
+Most manufacturers will form theirs to fit one of these three categories but will make minor adjustments to accommodate the other head shapes.
+Make sure yours fits your head shape comfortably that way you are not uncomfortable on long rides.

 Sizes and Fit

 Size is another factor to take some consideration in.
-Some manufacturers only make helmets in limited sizes and possibly even one size.
-If you can find a helmet in your size we recommend doing this because it will add to the comfort of the helmet.
-Also if the manufacturer of the helmet you choose only makes one size you can always try out different padding on the interior to increase or decrease the firmness of the fit.
+Some manufacturers only make them in limited sizes and possibly even one size.
+If you can find one in your size we recommend doing this because it will add to the comfort.
+Also if the manufacturer you choose only makes one size you can always try out different padding on the interior to increase or decrease the firmness of the fit.

 One last thing to account for is the weight of the helmet.
-Generally, motorcycle helmets have come a long way in decreasing the weight but you do still want to make sure the helmet you choose is not too heavy.
+Generally, motorbike head protection has come a long way in decreasing the weight but you do still want to make sure the one you choose is not too heavy.
 Again this can be very uncomfortable when riding for long periods of time.

 Shell and Liner

-When it comes to the shell and liner there can be no exact way to measure this while choosing helmet.
+When it comes to the shell and liner there can be no exact way to measure this.

-Keep in mind the liner of the helmet is not the padding.
-Most helmets today are made with expanded Polystyrene or Polypropylene foam called the EPS layer.
+Keep in mind the liner is not the padding.
+Most today are made with expanded Polystyrene or Polypropylene foam called the EPS layer.

-Thicker is not always better when it comes to the liner and shell of a helmet because some companies have developed their own liners that have been tested and proven to be more impact resistant even though they are thinner.
-This is something to look for in the manual when choosing the helmet to see what type they are using.
-Shells found on helmets were typically composed of fiberglass or a polycarbonate plastic.
+Thicker is not always better when it comes to the liner and shell because some companies have developed their own liners that have been tested and proven to be more impact resistant even though they are thinner.
+This is something to look for in the manual when choosing to see what type they are using.
+Shells were typically composed of fiberglass or a polycarbonate plastic.

 Ventilation is another important part of choosing a helmet.
-A helmets sole purpose is protection so this metric is not considered as important as the features that create its protective components but should not be overlooked.
+Its sole purpose is protection so this metric is not considered as important as the features that create its protective components but should not be overlooked.

-When choosing a helmet you can look at the outside of the shell and see the different methods of venting they provide.
-Again manufacturers are creating vent open and close functions of their own so you can control the flow of air into the helmet.
-The best thing to look for is the number of vents and their positions.
+When choosing, you can look at the outside of the shell and see the different methods of venting they provide.
+Again manufacturers are creating vent open and close functions of their own so you can control the flow of air into the inside.
+The most important thing to look for is the number of vents and their positions.

-If you like more airflow you will want a helmet with more vents and vice-versa.
-Remember to look for airflow channels in the liner and padding as well to ensure proper airflow will be maintained with the helmet on.
+If you like more airflow you will want one with more vents and vice-versa.
+Remember to look for airflow channels in the liner and padding as well to ensure proper airflow will be maintained with the it on.

-Moving to the interior of the helmet consider padding that’s consistent with how you want to feel with your helmet on.
-If you like a looser fit you will want less padding but not so much the helmet lifts and slides while riding.
+Moving to the interior, consider padding that’s consistent with how you want to feel with it on.
+If you like a looser fit you will want less padding but not so much it lifts and slides while riding.

 Also take into account the padding material used on the interior.
-Some manufactures have created padding designed to cool while others will not and can make it hot inside the helmet.
+Some manufactures have created padding designed to cool while others will not and can make it hot to wear.